Euphrasiologist/nu_plugin_bio/README.md

 # see the current file formats currently supported below
 # now you can just use open, and the file extension will be auto-detected.

+# there are some test files in the tests/ dir.
 open ./tests/test.fasta
     | get id

+# if you want to add flags you have to explicitly use from <x>
+# e.g. if you want descriptions in fasta files to be parsed.

+open --raw ./tests/test.fasta
+    | from fasta -d
+    | first
 ```

 The backend is a <a href="https://github.com/zaeleus/noodles/">`noodles`</a> wrapper, an excellent, all-Rust bioinformatics I/O library.